 If you find a non-compliant listing, email home sharing with the link and the address, noting the absence of a permit number on the listing.
 This should trigger a warning letter or fine.
+As with the party ordinance, consequences for repeat violations escalate.
 The City can issue fines for up to twice the nightly rent per listing day but normally a warning letter will be issued first, followed by a fine.

 If the listing has a permit number, you may wish to inquire with home sharing whether the permit is currently valid.
-Sometimes listings use invalid numbers.
-These listings are also non-compliant.